-We hereby consent to the incorporation by reference in this Registration Statement on Form S-3 of our report dated February 13, 2015 relating to the financial statements and the effectiveness of internal control over financial reporting, which appears in Targa Resources Partners LP's Annual Report on Form 10-K for the year ended December 31, 2014.
+We hereby consent to the incorporation by reference in this Registration Statement on Form S-3, as amended by Post-Effective Amendment No. 1 to Form S-3, of our report dated February 13, 2015 relating to the financial statements, and the effectiveness of internal control over financial reporting, which appears in Targa Resources Partners LP's Annual Report on Form 10-K, for the year ended December 31, 2014.
 We also consent to the reference to us under the heading "Experts" in such Registration Statement.